 1.2.
 Exempt Employees

-The above semi-monthly pay rules do not apply to exempt employees.4 The law states that the following rules apply to these workers:
+The above semi-monthly payment of wages rules do not apply to exempt employees.4 The law states that the following rules apply to these workers:

-- pay frequency is once per month, and
+- payroll period is once per month, and

-- payment must happen on or before the 26th day of the month.5
+- payment must happen on or before the 26th day of the month (not the last day of the month).5

 Exempt employees are workers that do not receive the protection of certain employee rights under state law.
 These rights include the right to: